 Gifting buyers with free fuel for one whole year, with the total fuel expenditure based on the average annual mileage and the MPG of the model featured in the promotions, customers will again be attracted by the total annual saving presented as one lump sum, while the manufacturer can control this expenditure by splitting this figure to determine a monthly spending limit on a branded fuel card that can be used at any US gas station.

-The potential for boosting customer retention is huge, as each customer now has an added incentive to return to the same manufacturer following each deal.
+The potential for boosting customer retention is huge, as each customer now has an added incentive to return to the same automotive manufacturer following each deal.
 If this process is repeated for each upgrade over the customer’s life, the cost of hiring a sales promotion company would be covered several times over.

-The risk for implementing these promotions is made minimal, thanks to informative data-based analysis, and is carried by the sales promotion company rather than by the manufacturer.
-These offers also provide manufacturers with a high level of flexibility, allowing them to adjust the value of these deals based on the needs of their individual customers.
+The risk for implementing these sales promotions is made minimal, thanks to informative data-based analysis, and is carried by the sales promotion company rather than by the manufacturer.
+These offers also provide vehicle manufacturers with a high level of flexibility, allowing them to adjust the value of these deals based on the needs of their individual customers.

 With approximately 75% of all privately purchased vehicles in the UK being bought through finance deals, these promotions provide manufacturers with an enormous amount of potential for enhancing customer loyalty.
-Other well-established promotions, such as guaranteed future trade-in values, continue to fall short of this goal, as many customers are being left unsatisfied with the trade-in values being offered to them.
+Other well-established sales promotions, such as guaranteed future trade-in values, continue to fall short of this goal, as many customers are being left unsatisfied with the trade-in values being offered to them.

 Promotional schemes such as these can provide vehicle manufacturers with loyal, life-long customers at a rate not previously possible.
 With the automotive sector becoming increasingly profitable once again, there is plenty to gain and little to lose by implementing these powerful and attractive promotions.